On a local-global principle for quadratic twists of abelian varieties: Introduction

 In \S\ref{section: proof}, we complete the proof of Theorem \ref{theorem: Main}.
-The proof takes into account the different possible decompositions of $A_\Qbar$ and $A'_\Qbar$ up to isogeny.
-Many cases happen to have been covered in previous sections.
-Other cases, as mentioned above, involve invoking Theorem \ref{theorem: serre} or Theorem \ref{theorem: mild refinement serre}, and then providing a few adhoc arguments to complete the proof.
+The proof takes into account the different possibilities for $\End(A_\Qbar)\otimes \Q$.
+Many cases were covered in previous sections.
+Other cases, as mentioned above, involve invoking Theorem \ref{theorem: serre} or Theorem~\ref{theorem: mild refinement serre}, and then providing a few adhoc arguments.
 As an example of the latter, we mention the case in which $A$ is isogenous to the product of an elliptic curve $E$ and and abelian surface $B$ such that $\Hom(E_\Qbar,B_\Qbar)=0$.
-By Rajan's theorem, $A'$ is an isogeny twist of $A$, and hence it decomposes accordingly as $E'\times B'$.
 If $E$ does not have CM, then Theorem~\ref{theorem: Main} immediately follows from Theorem~\ref{theorem: serre}.
-However, if $E$ has CM, Theorem \ref{theorem: serre} essentially only provides two quadratic characters $\chi$ and $\psi$ such that $E'\sim E_\chi$ and $B'\sim B_\psi$.
-That there is a single quadratic character that simultaneously does the job for both factors is the content of Proposition~\ref{proposition: keycaseL}.
+However, if $E$ has CM, Theorem \ref{theorem: serre} essentially only provides two quadratic characters $\chi$ and $\psi$ such that $A'\sim E_\chi \times B_\psi$.
+That one can take $\chi=\psi$ is the content of Proposition~\ref{proposition: keycaseL}.